Chapter 8 Causal Inference and Regression Model Specification

 Task 16: Now let’s pretend that there is an unmeasured factor which influences your outcome of interest.
 More specifically, all 50 members of only the treatment group receive a lecture on cardiac arrest response.
 This omitted variable is positively associated with your outcome of interest and positively correlated with your intervention variable.
 How will this omitted variable bias your estimate of the treatment effect?

 Task 17: Now let’s pretend that there is once again an unmeasured factor which influences your outcome of interest.
-More specifically, all 50 members of only the control group receive a lecture on cardiac arrest response.
-This omitted variable is negatively associated with your outcome of interest and positively correlated with your intervention variable.
+More specifically, all 50 members of only the treatment group receive a lecture on cardiac arrest response.
+Imagine that this lecture is a low-quality lecture that teaches incorrect information.
+Now this omitted variable is negatively associated with your outcome of interest and positively correlated with your intervention variable.
 How will this omitted variable bias your estimate of the treatment effect?

 8.5.4 DAGs and model specification